One lens I’ve been shooting for longer than any other lens consistently is the Kipon 35mm f2.4.

 There is a lot to talk about here outside of my review.
 But first, let me share a little news.

-Update To The Presets – If you’ve purchased my Core Color Presets in the past, you can log in and update to version 2 for free.
-After you login, just click the login button again and go to the downloads section.
+Update To The Presets – If you’ve purchased my Core Color Presets in the past, you can log in and update to version 3 for free.
+After you log in, just click the login button again and go to the downloads section.
 It’s kind of weird UI but so I’ll try to add a better way of doing that.

-There have been a lot of little adjustments and some new looks added.
-I’ll probably have one more update this year which just tunes some more of the looks a little more.
-Since we’re always getting new tools in LR (like now we have the amount slider for presets), this allows me to approach the preset pack with new ideas.
-Initially, I made the presets very intense, and over the years have dialed them back, but now that we have an amount slider, I probably don’t need to dial them back further as long as people get comfortable using that tool.
+There have been a lot of little adjustments, and some new looks have been added.
+I’ll probably have one more update this year, which just tunes some more of the looks a little more.
+Since we’re always getting new tools in LR (like now, we have the amount slider for presets), this allows me to approach the preset pack with new ideas.
+Initially, I made the presets very intense, and over the years, I have dialed them back, but now that we have an amount slider, I probably don’t need to dial them back further as long as people get comfortable using that tool.

 Most of the looks in this post are part of the new Sepia looks.
-If you try to use them just don’t forget to adjust the white balance to your desired taste.
-I try to build these presets for AWB but sometimes that’s weird with different camera brands.
+If you try to use them, just don’t forget to adjust the white balance to your desired taste.
+I try to build these presets for AWB, but sometimes that’s weird when different camera brands are used.

 Kipon 35mm f2.4 Still A Beast